-After directional solidification the alloys were cut as described in section 4.4 and mechanically ground prior to performing the selective etching procedures described above.
+After directional solidification, the alloys were cut as described in section 4.4 and mechanically ground prior to performing the selective etching procedures described above.
 The various morphologies obtained depending on the experimental set-up are shown in the following sections.

-Researching these nano-structured materials yielded a multitude of fascinating images - mostly obtained using scanning electron microscopy.
+The research on these nanostructured materials yielded a multitude of fascinating images - mostly obtained using scanning electron microscopy.
 Only a small selection of these images can be shown here.